introduction-to-python-bsuir-2019/PythonHomework/README.md

     * --verbose  ..
 Outputs verbose status messages.
     * --limit    ..
 Limit news topics if this parameter is provided.
     * --date     ..
 Return cached news from the specified day.
 Format is YYYYMMDD.
+    * --html     ..
+Create html file in provided folder.You need to use it like /folder1/folder2/filename
+    * --fb2     ..
+Create fb2 file in provided folder.You need to use it like /folder1/folder2/filename

+JSON SCHEMA:
+    "item": {
+        "link": Provided link,
+        "body": {
+            "title": Title of provided news,
+            "date": Date in <Y-m-dTH:M:SZ> format
+            "links": Links from description,
+            "image": Image from description,
+            "description": Description from feed
+        }
+    }
+}

+Hope to see your feedback even if you don’t like my application, I really need it.